Bruce Campbell: Film

-Campbell and Raimi collaborated with a 30-minute Super 8 version of the first Evil Dead movie, titled Within the Woods (1978), which was initially used to attract investors.
+Campbell and Raimi collaborated on a 30-minute Super 8 version of the first Evil Dead movie, titled Within the Woods (1979), which was initially used to attract investors.
 He and Raimi got together with family and friends to begin working on The Evil Dead (1981).
 While featuring as the protagonist, Campbell also had participation with the production of the movie, receiving a co-executive producer credit.
 Raimi wrote, directed, and edited the movie, while Rob Tapert produced.
 After an endorsement by horror author Stephen King, the movie slowly began to receive attention and offers for distribution.
 Four years after its original release, it became the most popular movie in the UK.
 It was then distributed in the United States, resulting in the sequels Evil Dead II (1987) and Army of Darkness (1992).

 Campbell was also drawn in the Marvel Zombie comics as his character, Ash Williams.
 He is featured in five comics, all in the series Marvel Zombies vs. Army of Darkness.
 In them, he fights alongside the Marvel heroes against the heroes and people who have become zombies (deadites) while in search of the Necronomicon (Book of the Names of the Dead).
-Campbell also played as Coach Boomer in the movie “Sky High”.

 He has appeared in several of Raimi's movies other than the Evil Dead series, notably having cameo appearances in the director's Spider-Man film series.
 Campbell also joined the cast of Raimi's movie Darkman and The Quick and the Dead, though having no actual screen time in the latter movie's theatrical version.
 In March 2022, Campbell was announced to have a cameo in Raimi's Marvel Cinematic Universe film Doctor Strange in the Multiverse of Madness.